 2 - Test your angles

-You know you need to capture your good side and angle your camera up slightly to prevent the dreaded #DoubleChin.
+You know you need to capture your good side and hold your camera up slightly to prevent the dreaded #DoubleChin.
 Check and check.

 Not a fan of how the camera captured your look?
-Instead of setting up your entire shoot all over again, fix it with a tap in Facetune2:
+Instead of setting up your entire shoot all over again, fix it with a tap in Facetune.

 - From here, you can emphasize or minimize certain features with a slider.

-- Did your angle look great elsewhere, but make your lips look too small?
+- Did your angle look great for the most part, except that it made your lips look too small?
 Fix it with a tap.

 Source: https://unsplash.com/photos/u3WmDyKGsrY [/caption]